 San Andres is quite a small island but there are loads of accommodation options available.
 The best regions are downtown (El Centro), San Luis, or one of the many resorts along the east and west coasts.

-Below are my top three recommendations for where to stay on San Andres Island, Colombia.
+Below are my top three recommendations for all budgets.
+However, don't miss this up-to-date guide to where to stay on San Andres Island, Colombia for more picks and a rundown of the best neighborhoods to book.

-- Villa San Miguel – awesome apartments conveniently located in central near the airport and just 2-minutes walk from Spratt Bight Beach.
+- Villa San Miguel - awesome apartments conveniently located in central near the airport and just a 2-minute walk from Spratt Bight Beach.

 San Andres Island Packing List